clemson-forty-percent/archiver/README.md

 # GitHub Archiver

-Archive script to produce an archive of repository data, and commit it.
+Archive script to produce an archive of public and private repositories, and commit it to a destination repository elsewhere on GitHub.

 ## Requirements

 The following are required:

+- A source GitHub organization
+- A destination GitHub repository that already exists
 - A GitHub Personal-Access-Token with repo:commit access
 - SSH-PublicKey Auth setup with GitHub
 - An SSH client